Course

 Overview

-This course is designed to introduce students to the basic theory and practice of some counselling skills with the purpose of building relationships with children and youth.
+This course is designed to introduce students to the basic theories and practices of relationship-building with children and youth.
 The course will emphasize the development of professional helping relationships, active listening skills and empathy.
-From the perspective of Child and Youth Care and Youth Justice Work, students will learn ways of supporting clients to explore their challenges and to respond to related feelings.
-Culture and worldview will be viewed as essential elements for understanding and responding to children, youth and families.
+From the perspectives of Child and Youth Care and Youth Justice work, students will learn ways of supporting children and youth to explore challenges and to respond to related feelings.
+Culture and worldview will be viewed as essential elements for understanding and responding to children and youth.

 The following global ideas guide the design and delivery of this course:

-• The development of a positive working relationship, with the use of certain counselling skills, is central to engaging children, youth, and families.
+• The development of a professional and intentional relationship, with the use of certain counselling skills, is central to engaging children and youth.

-• There are multiple ways of, and theories about, developing a working relationship and supporting children and youth as they move towards change.
+• There are multiple approaches to theories about developing a working relationship with supporting children and youth as they move towards change.

 • Relationship-building with children and youth is developmentally sensitive.
-Ways of engaging children and youth are shaped to fit with, and promote, their emotional, social, intellectual, cultural and physical development.
+Ways of engaging children and youth are shaped to fit with, and promote, their emotional, social, intellectual, cultural, spiritual and physical development.

-• The process of relationship-building with children and youth is aimed at the development of insight and understanding of self, others, and the relationship between self and others with the goal of enabling children and youth to interact more effectively with their important systems.
+• The process of relationship-building with children and youth is aimed at the development of insight into understanding of self and others, and the relationship between self and others, with the goal of enabling children and youth to interact more effectively with their important systems.

 • The process of building relationships with children and youth is skill-based.
-Effective Child and Youth Care practitioners understand the use of certain counselling skills and uses them intentionally while remaining genuine and personal in their interactions with youth.
-Building professional working relationships with children and youth is dynamic and includes discussion, activities and other approaches.
+Effective Child and Youth Care practitioners and Youth Justice workers understand and apply certain counselling skills while remaining genuine and personal in their interactions with children and youth.

 Typical evaluation will include: